-In its dispositional order, the circuit court specifically found that "[t]he allegations leading to the . . . prior termination of [the parents'] parental rights included findings . . . of medical neglect . . . , allegations of inappropriate sexual conduct with the older child and her friend, and serving alcohol to the older child and her friend."
-The circuit court went on to find that "[b]oth parents failed to accept responsibility for or acknowledge these parental deficiencies during the prior abuse and neglect matter" and that "[o]utside of [petitioner's] testimony today that they should have sought medical treatment for the younger child sooner, both parents continue to fail to accept responsibility for the abuse they were adjudicated upon in 2016."
-Given the parents' refusal to accept responsibility for the conditions that led to the prior involuntary termination of their parental rights and the fact that they failed to substantially correct those conditions, the circuit court found
+In its dispositional order, the circuit court specifically found that the "prior termination of [the parents'] parental rights [was based on] . . . medical neglect[,] . . . inappropriate sexual conduct with the older child and her friend, and serving alcohol to the older child and her friend."
+The circuit court went on to find that "[b]oth parents failed to accept responsibility for or acknowledge these parental deficiencies during the prior abuse and neglect matter" and that "[o]utside of [the father's] testimony today that they should have sought medical treatment for the younger child sooner, both parents continue to fail to accept responsibility for the abuse they were adjudicated upon in 2016."
+Given the parents' refusal to accept responsibility for the conditions that led to the prior involuntary termination of their parental rights and the fact that they failed to substantially correct those conditions, the circuit court found that the child's best